tropos-io/legal/docs/privacy.md

 We process this information based on our legitimate interest to grow and manage our commercial relationships, subject to your right to object.

+## 4.5 Information We Collect from Third Parties

+We may collect personal data about you from external sources, including:

+* **Business intelligence tools** (e.g., LinkedIn, ZoomInfo: to enrich our CRM and identify potential business contacts;

+* **Lead generation partners**: who provide us with relevant business contact data under appropriate legal grounds;

+* **Event co-hosts or sponsors**: if you register for a jointly held webinar or workshop.

+We only process such data if we can demonstrate a legitimate interest under applicable law, and you will always have the right to object or opt out.

 ## 5. Purposes and Legal Bases for Processing